tany04/tany04/README.md

 Currently, I am exploring **software development, data analysis**, and **applications in healthcare**, while working on personal projects to strengthen my skills.

 ## My Current Work
 Projects I am currently planning/working on:
+- **Project 1: Blockchain Document Verifier**
+  Tool that takes an uploaded pdf document and creates a cryptonic hash and stores it on a lightweight blockchain.
+Anyone can later verify authenticity by comparing hashes.

 ## My Previous Work